null

 Posted by The Ichcha Team on 21st Jun 2024

-We'll dive into all of the different types.
-But before that, why cloth napkins?
+We'll dive into all of that in due course.
+But before that, why is cloth the best material for dinner napkins?

 A Touch of Elegance